How to customise business plan is a complete guide that gives you a step by step instruction on how to write a business plan.

 The business plan is possibly the first and only – major contact that a potential funder has with you and your buisness.

 It is a sort of ticket of admission which gives you the chance to impress prospective sources of finance with the quality of your proposal.

 For example, more than three-quarters of business angels require a business plan before they will consider investing in a business.

 Therefore, since a business plan has several purposes and target audiences, a ‘one size fits all’ approach to writing your business plan would not work for you as an entrepreneur.

 The additional information given below will help you make the necessary changes to make the business plan useful and meet the needs of your business.

-Writing online business plan step-by-step guide.
+Customise business plan – writing online business plan step-by-step guide.

 Rather than just showing you s generic business plan template, the aim of this guide is to give you enough information that would help you in preparing your business plan.

 Especially a business plan that is specific to your business needs.
 Rather than just copying and pasting from templates.

 The executive summary is a short section summarising the business plan.
 This part of the business plan covers the following aspects briefly: